KaixuanZ/STSIM/README.md

 ### Zhaochen

-Estimating the parameters of STSIM-M by using the variance of each feature in training set
+Estimating the parameters of STSIM-M & STSIM-I by using the variance of each feature in training set

 Learning the parameters by data & label (Mahalanobis distance, LFDA, and Linear regression)